TrevorBow/AutoHotKey/README.md

 It centers the mouse above the "OK" button and presses Enter every half a second.

 # Directions:
-Install AutoHotKey -> Save Print.ahk as WhatEverYouLike.ahk -> Right Click -> Run Script
+Install AutoHotKey > Save "DaySpam.ahk" as "WhatEverYouLike.ahk" > Right Click the .ahk file -> Run Script

 DirectX does some strange things to capture input so the best way to always get it working is:

-Try to enter a server, wait for the "OK" dialogue, Alt+Tab out of DayZ, Ctrl+1 then Alt+Tab back into DayZ.
+Select the server you want to join to highlight it red, Alt+Tab out of DayZ or Shift+Tab into the Steam overlay, Tab back into DayZ once you start the spamming.

 Ctrl+1 - Start Spamming